Click Galena or the temperature for extended weather informaton.

 stroll through the formal boxwoods and patio are the

-perfect setting for a summer afternoon stroll.
+perfect setting for a special Victorian summer afternoon stroll.

 Take time to pause and reflect.

 The mission of the Belvedere Mansion and Gardens is to engage the public in the history, tradition and ongoing preservation of the City of Galena and the mansion itself.
 Steeped in mid 19th century history, the Mansion and gardens offer a glimpse into a bygone age.
-To keep the residence alive with friends and family, the current owners use the gardens for entertaining which continues today well into the twilight of the evening.

 Vintage and heirloom plants are central to the theme.
 Generations old cultivars of Rose of Sharons and Hydrangeas as well as newly planted varieties of Dayliles and Irises are exuberant partners from Spring to Fall.

-As one of the few public gardens in the area, the gardens and grounds have become a perfect setting for leisure and help to convey the urgency of historical preservation for generations to come.
+As one of the few public gardens in the area, the gardens and grounds have become a perfect setting for leisure and help to convey the urgency of historical preservation and beauty for generations to come.